sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 def find_primes_under(primes_limit=20):
     start = time.time()
-    # upper bound
     range_limit = primes_limit + 1

-    # number range to be checked
+    # number range to be checked as an Ordered Set
     prime_suspects = OrderedSet(range(2, range_limit))

-    # primes that we have found
     primes_list = []

     # while there are still items in the prime_suspects set